evamaxfield/aws-grobid/README.md

 Deploy GROBID on AWS EC2 using Python.

-**Note:** The deployed GROBID service is publicly available on the internet.
+Note: The deployed GROBID service is publicly available on the internet.
 It is best practice to always teardown the instance when not in use.
 Spinning up new instances is fast and easy.

-## Usage
+## Usage (Python)

 ```python
 import json